groupdocs/reference.groupdocs.com/content/sites/groupdocs/redaction/english/net/groupdocs.redaction.integration/metadatacollection/_index.md

 ---
 title: MetadataCollection
 second_title: GroupDocs.Redaction for .NET API Reference
-description: Represents a dictiоnary of MetadataItem./metadataitem with its title as a key.
+description: Represents a dictionary of MetadataItem./metadataitem with its title as a key.
 type: docs
 weight: 200
 url: /net/groupdocs.redaction.integration/metadatacollection/
 ---
 ## MetadataCollection class

-Represents a dictiоnary of [`MetadataItem`](../metadataitem) with its title as a key.
+Represents a dictionary of [`MetadataItem`](../metadataitem) with its title as a key.

 ```csharp
 public class MetadataCollection : Dictionary<string, MetadataItem>